 - HOST HEADER ISSUES

-- HOW ATTACKERS UTILIZE HOST HEADER ATTACK
+- HOW ATTACKERS UTILIZE HOST HEADER ATTACK?

-- WHY HOST HEADER HAPPEN
+- WHY HOST HEADER ATTACK HAPPENS?

-- HOW TO FIND HOST HEADER ISSUES
+- HOW TO FIND HOST HEADER ISSUES?

 - PHASES OF HOST HEADER ISSUES

-- IMPACT OF HOST HEADER ISSUES
+- IMPACTS OF HOST HEADER ISSUES

 - MITIGATIONS FOR HOST HEADER ATTACK